 - Create a capacity building plan to continually engage strategy stakeholders.
-Some ideas include: - Build county support for this strategy from alcohol retailers, city/county leaderships and law enforcement. - Inform retailers that not having happy hour and similar promotions can reduce their liability.
-Alcohol promotions can lead patrons to drink large amounts of alcohol and if there is a dram shop law in place, the establishment could be liable for any damage these highly intoxicated persons may cause. - Increase the community/county's awareness and understanding of this issue and gather support. - Hold meetings with individuals in key positions to affect change such as city council members. - o Gain support from law enforcement for the strategy and for any potential policy changes. - Provide examples of suggested new or revised regulations to city/county leadership and obtain support. - Once a policy has passed: - Create a plan to educate the community/county about the policy. - Create a plan that will ensure ongoing monitoring of use and enforcement of the policy.
+Some ideas include: - o Build community support for this strategy from alcohol retailers, community leadership and law enforcement. - Inform retailers that not having happy hour and similar promotions can reduce their liability.
+Alcohol promotions can lead patrons to drink large amounts of alcohol and if there is a dram shop law in place, the establishment could be liable for any damage these highly intoxicated persons may cause. - o Increase the community's awareness and understanding of this issue and gather support. - o Hold meetings with individuals in key positions to affect change such as city council members. - o Gain support from law enforcement for the strategy and for any potential policy changes. - o Provide examples of suggested new or revised regulations to community leadership and obtain support. - Once a policy has passed: - o Create a plan to educate the community about the policy. - o Create a plan that will ensure ongoing monitoring of use and enforcement of the policy.